 Each participant has the right to discontinue their part in the study at any time.
 If an unconscious participant regains capacity and makes a request to be withdrawn from the study then this is accepted.
 Incapacitated participants may also be withdrawn from a study if the consultee requests withdrawal.
 In addition, the investigator may withdraw the participant from their allocated treatment arm if subsequent to randomisation a clinical reason for not performing the surgical intervention is discovered.
-All discontinue, data collected up until that point will be included in the analyses, unless the participant expresses a wish for their data to be destroyed.
+All discontinuations and withdrawals will be documented.
+If a participant wishes to discontinue, data collected up until that point will be included in the analyses, unless the participant expresses a wish for their data to be destroyed.
 For those patients, their vital status will be checked one year after the intervention from the national mortality databases.